R3trib4tion/PokemonBattleSimulator/Readme.txt

 2) Pure simulation version

 Game story version shows the action in real time
-Pure simulation version does 1000 simulated battles but do show the actions in real time.
+Pure simulation version does 1000 simulated battles but do not show the actions in real time.

 To run the program, press F5 or click run.